An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Computational experiments

-\camila{Let $P_{AUG2}$, $P_{MathLagr}$ and $P_{MathFix}$ be, respectively, the Pareto frontier approximations obtained by AUGMECON2, \emph{AugMathLagr} and \emph{AugMathFix}.} Figures \ref{fig:metricsM_aMID}, \ref{fig:metricsM_aSNS} and \ref{fig:metricsM_R2} present, respectively, the $aMID$ measure, the $aSNS$ measure and the R2 Indicator \camila{for $P_{AUG2}$, $P_{MathLagr}$ and $P_{MathFix}$.} Figure \ref{fig:metricsM_timeTot} presents the total computational running times for obtaining $P_{AUG2}$, $P_{MathLagr}$ and \camila{$P_{MathFix}$}.
+Let $P_{AUG2}$, $P_{MathLagr}$ and $P_{MathFix}$ be, respectively, the Pareto frontier approximations obtained by AUGMECON2, \emph{AugMathLagr} and \emph{AugMathFix}.
+Figures \ref{fig:metricsM_aMID}, \ref{fig:metricsM_aSNS} and \ref{fig:metricsM_R2} present, respectively, the $aMID$ measure, the $aSNS$ measure and the R2 Indicator for $P_{AUG2}$, $P_{MathLagr}$ and $P_{MathFix}$.
+Figure \ref{fig:metricsM_timeTot} presents the total computational running times for obtaining $P_{AUG2}$, $P_{MathLagr}$ and $P_{MathFix}$.

-{As can be noted in} Figure \ref{fig:metricsM_aMID}, the $aMID$ measures for the solutions of \emph{AugMathLagr} and \emph{AugMathFix} are lower than or approximately the same as the solutions achieved by AUGMECON2 for $11$ and $15$, respectively, out of the $15$ instances.
-Although the $aMID$ measures of \emph{AugMathLagr} are unexpectedly high for 1 instance, their overall results indicate that the solutions provided by \emph{AugMathLagr} present low $GAP$s in comparison to the {I}deal point for most of the instances.
+As can be noted in Figure \ref{fig:metricsM_aMID}, the $aMID$ measures for the solutions of \emph{AugMathLagr} and \emph{AugMathFix} are lower than or approximately the same as the solutions achieved by AUGMECON2 for $42$ and $32$, respectively, out of the {$60$} instances.
+Note that these values correspond to \minor{$70\%$ and approximately $53\%$} respectively of the instances considered.
+Although the $aMID$ values of $P_{MathLagr}$ are significantly high in 4 other instances, their overall results indicate that the solutions provided by \emph{AugMathLagr} present low {$GAPM$}s in comparison to the Ideal point for most of the instances.

-The standard deviations {of} $aMID$, measured by the $aSNS$ measure, for solutions obtained by \emph{AugMathFix} were consistently close or even lower than those {that considered} the solutions found by AUGMECON2. \emph{AugMathLagr}, on the other hand, obtained considerably larger {values for the $aSNS$ measure than} those achieved by AUGMECON{2 which was significantly} high for two instances.
-AUGMECON2, in particular, presented {unexpectedly large} {$aSNS$ values for} instance CAP\_T10.
+The standard deviations of $aMID$, measured by the $aSNS$ measure, for solutions obtained by \emph{AugMathLagr} and \emph{AugMathFix} were considerably larger than those achieved by AUGMECON2, which were significantly high for 6 and 10 instances, respectively.
+AUGMECON2, in particular, presented unexpectedly large $aSNS$ values for 4 other instances.

-The R2 indicator value for the solutions obtained by AUGMECON2 is null, since we {considered} $P_{AUG2}$ as the set of representative solutions for the measure.
-The maximum distance from a solution {obtained by} \emph{AugMathLagr} {and} \emph{AugMathFix} to the {I}deal point is close to the maximum distance from a solution {found by} AUGMECON2 to the {I}deal point.
+The R2 indicator value for the solutions obtained by AUGMECON2 is null, since we {considered} $P_{AUG2}$ as the set of representative solutions for the measure. {The maximum distance from a solution obtained by \emph{AugMathLagr} and \emph{AugMathFix} to the Ideal point is close to the maximum distance from a solution found by AUGMECON2 to the Ideal point.}